clusterio/clusterio/docs/managing-a-cluster.md

     ctl> instance config list <instance>

-List config values for an instance. `instance` is the instance to list config values.
+List config values for an instance. `instance` is the instance whose config values to list.

 #### Set config value